-The \$66 million allocated under the 2000 SECAT Program has been fully allocated.
-In 2007, the newest phase of SECAT funding of \$4 million was awarded by SACOG's Air Quality Funding Program.
+The \$70 million allocated under the 2000 SECAT Program has been fully allocated.
+In 2008, the newest phase of SECAT funding of \$3.2 million was awarded by SACOG's Air Quality Funding Program.
+SECAT is expected to receive annual funding under the Congestion Mitigation and Air Quality (CMAQ) program through 2018.
 Applications for new projects will be accepted once funding becomes available.